 MPANs and MPRNs for gas and electricity

 Energy bills can be confusing.
-Understanding all the numbers and codes that appear on your business or domestic energy bills may be difficult – and if you’re not sure what certain information refers to, you might run into problems if you’re moving to a new property or switching to a different supplier.
+Understanding all the numbers and codes that appear on your business energy or domestic energy bills may be difficult – and if you’re not sure what certain information refers to, you might run into problems if you’re moving to a new property or switching to a different supplier.
 Two numbers that you may need to be aware of are your MPAN and MPRN.
 If you don’t know what these numbers are or where you can find them, keep reading.
 This guide should tell you everything you need to know about this topic.

 What is an MPAN number?